lupyuen3/blockly-zig-nuttx/README.md

 ## When prompted "Is this the correct branch?",
 ## press N

+## Instead of "npm run publish" (which might be slow), we may do this...
+## cp build/*compressed* .

+## For Windows: We can copy the generated files to the c:\blockly-zig-nuttx for testing
+cp *compressed* /mnt/c/blockly-zig-nuttx
 ```

 This compiles and updates the Zig Code Generator in [zig_compressed.js](zig_compressed.js)

+Here's the Build Task for VSCode: [.vscode/tasks.json](.vscode/tasks.json)

 The Zig Tab now shows the generated code in Dart (because we copied the Dart Code Generator)...